Dowth Hall

 Dowth Hall is a Georgian country house and estate near Dowth in County Meath, Ireland.
 Built in 1760 for the Netterville family, the 420 acre estate occupies a large part of the archaeological site which makes up the Brú na Bóinne UNESCO World Heritage Site landscape encompassing Dowth passage tomb.

 In July 2018 it was announced that a megalithic passage tomb had been rediscovered directly underneath the house during renovations of the house and gardens.

+In 2023 the house was purchased by the Irish Government for €11m.

 History

 The property is named after the townland of Dowth (Dubhadh - darkness) where the house and estate are located.

 The Netterville family had lived in the area of Dowth for hundreds of years before the construction of the current house with the Dowth estate supposedly originally being granted to them by Hugh de Lacy, Lord of Meath.
-As far back as 1207, their direct descendant Luke Netterville is recorded as taking the position of Archdeacon of Armagh.
+As far back as 1207, their direct ancestor Luke Netterville is recorded as taking the position of Archdeacon of Armagh.

-In 1845 the house was purchased by a wealthy English catholic named Richard Gradwell whose family including his only son Robert Gradwell and grandson continued to reside at the house until the 1950s.
+In 1845 the house was purchased by a wealthy English Catholic named Richard Gradwell whose family including his only son Robert Gradwell and then his cousins continued to reside at the house until the 1950s.

 Later it was purchased by two Meath bachelors who lived at the property without making many adjustments to the interior or exterior of the property.
 The last of the family, Patrick Pidgeon, finally died only in 2011 whereupon the property was put up for sale by the executor.

 The house and 420 acre estate were purchased for €5m by Owen Brennan and Alice Stanton of Devenish Nutrition in October 2013.
+Businessman Charles Noell was an underbidder on the purchase of the house and went on to buy Ardbraccan House instead around the same time.